hokiegeek2/consul-alerts/README.md

 }
 ```

 **NOTE:** The Interval being set to 0 **disables** Reminders from being sent for a given alert.
 If the service stays in a critical status for an extended period, only that first notification will be sent.
+In this example, a reminder notification
+is sent every 10 minutes.

 **Example - Notification Profile to only send Emails to the overridden receivers:**